JohnnyJayJay/ring-discord-auth/README.md

 ## Installation

 This library uses [caesium](https://github.com/lvh/caesium), a cryptography library for Clojure.
-This library requires the presence of [libsodium](https://doc.libsodium.org/), a native library, so make sure to install that.
+This library requires the presence of [libsodium](https://doc.libsodium.org/) version 1.0.18 or higher, a native library, so make sure to install that in your compilation/execution environment.

+Quick ways to install libsodium:
+- on Debian-based distros: `sudo apt update && sudo apt install libsodium-dev`
+- on Arch-based distros: `pacman -S libsodium`
+- on other Linux distros: it's probably also in your package manager

+Check the libsodium site for [official installation info](https://doc.libsodium.org/installation) and other systems like Windows.

+Then, you can add the library through the dependency below.

 [![Clojars Project](https://img.shields.io/clojars/v/com.github.johnnyjayjay/ring-discord-auth.svg)](https://clojars.org/com.github.johnnyjayjay/ring-discord-auth)